The Business Plan, Strategic Planning and their relationship.

 So over the coming weeks I thought I would share a comprehensive answer by publishing, a FREE self-help guide, to constructing a Business Plan that anyone can follow.

 This is the template I have successfully used for start-ups and to rescue loss making businesses in various industries, countries and cultures.
 I have employed this structure in negotiations with many of the leading banks and venture capital investors.
 It is a hand’s on guide.
 I invite comment and additions from my fellow professional consultants.
 None of us have all the answers, but some of us have got the bruises and scars that come from previous mistakes and the lessons learned.

-The first installment will explore the vital role of the Strategic Goals that should identify the reason for being in the business.
+The first instalment will explore the vital role of the Strategic Goals that should identify the reason for being in the business.
 Too many businesses start because the owner is good at his or her trade.
 The running and structure of the business takes second place and thus tend to be run along familiar industry patterns, because “that’s how other existing businesses do things”.
 Without clear and identifiable purposes or goals such businesses always fail.
 I would prefer that you are each successful and realise your dreams, so please feel free to prosper from knowledge gained by others.
 I invite you to download this template, share it, copy it but most of all please use it.